Updated July 2021

 - Paid vacation time

-A great starting salary and a valuable benefits package allows you to make a good living in a job with high demand.
-There are currently about ~60,000 job openings throughout the US and the industry is predicted to grow rapidly in the coming years as even more jobs open up.
-Demand has never been higher⏤the time to join trucking is now!
+A great starting salary and a valuable benefits package allow you to make a good living in a job with high demand.
+There are currently about ~52,000 job openings throughout the US.
+Additionally, the industry is predicted to grow at a steady 2.5% per year for the next few years as even more jobs return and the economy moves on from the pandemic.
+Demand has never been higher!
+The time to join trucking is now!

 Ready to take the first step towards your new career in trucking?
 DriveCo CDL Learning Center can get you trained and ready for your new career in just 4 weeks!
 For further information on truck driving and getting your CDL, please feel free to contact us!